aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

 1. First we want to upload a file, where we define the rules that we want to apply to the data.
 We push this file to atlas.
 2. Then we get the data quality rules from atlas and see our data quality results.
 Our quality results have a data quality score.
 1 is compiant and 0 is non-compliant
 3. Finally we want to push our data quality results to kafka.

-first we define what rules we want to apply to our data and push these rules to Aurelius atlas.After we retrieve these rules from aurelius atlas and do our data quality check on our data.

-The next step is to apply the defined rules and check the quality of the data.
-This can be accomplished using the Quality class of the m4i_data_management repository.
-The Quality class provides a get_data function that takes as input a dataset and a set of rules, and applies the rules to each field in the dataset to calculate the data quality scores.

-Finally we store the data quality results in Kafka.
-To do this, a Kafka producer can be created using the KafkaProducer API.
-The data quality scores can be serialized as JSON and sent as messages to a Kafka topic using the send function of the producer.
-The write_data_quality_results function of the Quality class can be used to format the data quality scores in a way that is suitable for Kafka.